ai-tanzil811/PORTFOLIO2/SECURITY.md

 # 🔒 Security Policy

-## Cyberpunk Portfolio Security Overview
+##Portfolio Security Overview

-This document outlines security considerations for the Cyberpunk Portfolio website.
+This document outlines security considerations for the Portfolio website.
 While this is primarily a static front-end application, security best practices are still important to maintain.

 ## 🛡️ Security Measures Implemented